 - Failing that, check a legal research guide like the IALS Research Guides, Foreign Law Guide or GlobaLex for an alternative source.

 Documents relating to the constitutional conferences that took place when the new constitution was being drafted can also be useful for constitutional law researchers.
 See the section below on Conference proceedings for details of how to locate them.

 Sources of law in Commonwealth countries are often based on English sources and similarities do exist.
 In order to familiarize yourself with the main sources of legal literature from a particular country it is a good idea to refer to a legal research guide in the first instance.

-IALS Library has written Research Guides for 22 countries, many of which are Commonwealth members (Australia, Canada, Ghana, India, New Zealand, Nigeria, South Africa, Uganda, United Kingdom) or former British territories (Hong Kong, Ireland, United States).
+IALS Library has written Research Guides for 26 countries, many of which are Commonwealth members (Australia, Canada, Ghana, India, New Zealand, Nigeria, Singapore, South Africa, Uganda, United Kingdom).
 These guides provide details of the key sources of law in the jurisdiction in question, in print and online.
 Guides are also available to help you search the Library Catalogue for legislation, law reports and books relating to individual countries.
 There is also a Databases Guide to help you find out which databases are available for different jurisdictions.